Frequently Asked Questions

 How do we get started?

-First, we set up a mutual interview to see if we are a good fit.
+First, we set up an initial assessment to define the scope of work, schedule, and budget, and to see if we are a good fit.
 If we decide to take on your project, we spend time getting to know you, your taste, the project parameters, and the project space.